foundriesio/docs/source/reference-manual/factory/event-queues.rst

 Quick Start Example
 ~~~~~~~~~~~~~~~~~~~
-A great way to prototype a push queue by using ngrok_.
+A great way to prototype a push queue is by using ngrok_.
 This tool allows
 a service running on your laptop to be exposed via an ngrok reverse
 proxy.
 With ngrok installed, you can play with the `example push queue`_
 code from your laptop::